-Prerequisite: CJ 100 or 121, 122, 200-201, 227, or permission of instructor.
+Prerequisite: CJ 122, 200-201, 227, or permission of instructor.

 An introduction to the elements of felony crime investigation.
 Methods of preliminary and follow-up investigation.
 Interviewing, interrogating of witnesses, informants, suspects (subject to legal aspects).
 Sources of information: witnesses, informants, agencies.
 Method of criminal operation in various crimes: arson, burglary, homicide, sex crimes, robbery, and various other serious crimes.
-3 hours lecture.